jaechang-hits/BBAR-pytorch/README.md

 ```

 - `name`, `exp_dir`: The model output is saved at `<exp-dir>/<name>/`.
 Default setting of `exp_dir` is `result/`
 - `timezine`: Argument just for logging.
 Enter your timezone.
-Default value is 0.(gmt=0)
+Default value is None.(System Time)
 - `data_dir`: Since the directory structure is fixed, you just need to use the data directory.
 If you change the data directory structure, you should add argument for each file according to the config file `conf/train.yaml`.
+Default value is `data/molport/`
 - `condition.descriptors`: For control the target properties.
-Do not put spaces between each property.
-  - condition.descriptors='[]'  (O) # Default
+  - condition.descriptors='[]'          # Default, Unconditional
-  - condition.descriptors='[MolLogP]'   (O)
+  - condition.descriptors='[MolLogP]'
-  - condition.descriptors='[MolLogP,TPSA]'  (O)
+  - condition.descriptors='[MolLogP,TPSA]'
-  - condition.descriptors='[MolLogP, TPSA]' (O)
 - `ns_trainer.n_sample`: Number of negative samples.
 Default value is 10.
 - `ns_trainer.alpha`: Power value of fragment frequency distribution.
 Default value is 0.75, which is commonly used in Word2Vec. *Mikolov, T. et al, (2013)*
 - `data.train.sampler.n_sample`: The training step uses a balanced sampler.
 This parameter is according to `num_samples` of  `torch.utils.data.WeightedRandomSampler`.
 Default value is 4,000,000.
-- `data.train.max_atoms`, `data.val.max_atoms`: For simple implementation, the maximum number of atoms is limited.
+- `data.train.max_atoms`, `data.val.max_atoms`: For simple implementation, our model requires the maximum number of atoms.
 Enter the maximum number of atoms of molecules in the dataset.
 Default value is 50.

 Example running script.